RGU-Computing/CCO/README.md

 ---

 ## Domain Extension
 A lightweight education domain extension is provided in `CCO-Education-Usecase/`, demonstrating how CCO can be extended.
-EFRO classes are aligned to CCO via `rdfs:subClassOf` and thirteen education-specific role classes are defined as subclasses of `cco:Role`.
+EFRO classes are aligned to CCO via `rdfs:subClassOf` and education-specific role classes are defined as subclasses of `cco:Role`.

 ---